PowerDNS/pdns/docs/backends/random.rst

 * Module name: random
 * Launch: ``random``

-This is a very silly backend which is discussed in the :doc:`Backends writer's guide <../appendices/backend-writers-guide>`. as a demonstration on how to write a PowerDNS backend.
+This used to be a very silly backend which is still discussed in the :doc:`Backends writer's guide <../appendices/backend-writers-guide>`.  as a demonstration on how to write a PowerDNS backend.

-This backend knows about only one hostname, and only about its IP address at that.
-With every query, a new random IP address is generated.
+This backend knew about only one hostname, and only about its IP address at that.
+With every query, a new random IP address was generated.

-It only makes sense to load the random backend in combination with a regular backend.
+It only made sense to load the random backend in combination with a regular backend.
 This can be done by prepending it to the :ref:`setting-launch` instruction, such as ``launch=random,gmysql``.